-Electronic health records, connected IoT medical devices, telehealth solutions, and other new data streams all contain valuable data for would-be attackers, and they are all exponentially expanding healthcare's attack surface area.
+Electronic health records, connected IoT medical devices, telehealth solutions, and other new data streams are exponentially expanding healthcare's attack surface area.
 At the same time, strict data privacy regulations like HIPAA are being enforced with significant noncompliance penalties.
 Investing in robust cybersecurity has shifted from an IT priority to an overarching clinical and operational imperative.
 And finally, generative AI and ease of access on the dark web have made more sophisticated attacks readily available for attackers.